 It is important to note that the IRS assumes that a worker is an employee.
 It is sometimes difficult to determine the status of a worker.
-If you are unsure whether to classify a worker as an independent contractor or employee, you can file a Form SS-8 to request a determination.See this IRS article on "Independent Contractors vs. Employees" for more details on the subject of independent contractors or employees.
+If you are unsure whether to classify a worker as an independent contractor or employee, you can file a Form SS-8 (PDF) to request a determination.See this IRS article on "Independent Contractors vs. Employees" for more details on the subject of independent contractors or employees.

 Supreme Court Decisions Relating to Independent Contractor Status

 The Department of Labor relies on Supreme Court decisions on independent contractors.
 These decisions reveal that there is no one single rule or test for independent contractor or employee for purposes of FLSA.
 The Court has held that it is the total activity or situation which controls.
 Among the factors considered significant are: